Oil industry slipping into the red as outlook dims

 BP, like Total, posted a sharp fall in profits but beat analyst expectations, citing efficiencies, higher oil production and strong refining results.

-Shell and Eni shares were down 1.4 percent and 1.8 percent respectively at 1422 GMT (1022 ET), with Total up by 0.4 percent.
-The European oil and gas index .SXEP was largely flat.
+Shell and Eni shares were down 1.4 percent and 1.8 percent respectively at 1422 GMT, with Total up by 0.4 percent.
+The European oil and gas index was largely flat.

 In New York, shares of ConocoPhillips rose nearly 1 percent, or 44 cents, to $53.78 in midday trading.
-Chevron Corp (CVX.N) and Exxon Mobil Corp (XOM.N) will report on Friday.
+Chevron Corp and Exxon Mobil Corp will report on Friday.

 (Additional reporting by Gwladys Fouche in Oslo and Stephen Jewkes in Milan; Editing by Terry Wade and David Gregorio)